SAND ANIMATION ARTIST

 Women’s, Men’s, Babies & Accessories.

 Because each piece is made to order, there are no returns.
 So, check your measurements!
 The size charts are very accurate.
-Please allow approximately 4 weeks for production and delivery.
+Please allow approximately 4 weeks for production and delivery of your made to order sand art fashion!

 VISIT MY SHOP: https://www.legaleriste.com/charlene.lanzel